-- The effects of noise, vibration, emissions, glare or dust from roads, railway lines or airfields on adjoining residents and reverse sensitivity effects. - Noise and vibration from heavy vehicles on road and rail- Reduced safety and amenity values from either increased traffic or from heavy vehicles servicing or passing through residential areas. - Noise from aircraft flying overhead, as they approach and take off from, airports. - Loss of privacy due to increasing numbers of persons utilising walking and cycling links in residential areas and along esplanade reserves. - Effects of constructing or maintaining roads, pedestrian and cycling pathways and railway lines on adjoining water bodies and wetlands. - The visual effects from road and pathway construction on slopes or bridges across water bodies.
+- The effects of noise, vibration, emissions, glare or dust from roads, railway lines or airfields on adjoining residents and reverse sensitivity effects. - Dust and dirt from heavy vehicles, particularly stock trucks and coal trains. - Noise and vibration from heavy vehicles on road and rail Reduced safety and amenity values from either increased traffic or from heavy vehicles servicing or passing through residential areas. - Noise from aircraft flying overhead, as they approach and take off from, airports. - Loss of privacy due to increasing numbers of persons utilising walking and cycling links in residential areas and along esplanade reserves. - Effects of constructing or maintaining roads, pedestrian and cycling pathways and railway lines on adjoining water bodies and wetlands. - The visual effects from road and pathway construction on slopes or bridges across water bodies.